txtrax/Atelier-FEC/README.md

 Key Features include:

+ - a navigation bar
+   - clicking on the test would take a user to the desired section of the page
+ - an image gallery that consists of:
+   - product information that dynamically rerenders when a different style of the product or a related product is selected
- - a main carousel that displays the main image
+   - a main carousel that displays the main image, clicking on the image would allow the user to view an expanded version of the image
- - a thumbnail carousel that contains other images included with the product
+   - a thumbnail carousel that contains other images included with the product, clicking on the thumbnails would display it as the main image
- - product information that dynamically rerenders when a different style of the product is selected
- - an add-to-cart section that allows the user to view information that they added to their bag
+   - an add-to-cart section that allows the user to view the subtotal of the items in their cart as well as the products and their respective style and size for checkout

 ### Related Products & Outfits